naugtur/naugtur.github.com/cv.md

 ## Outside-work experience

+- Participation in TC39 (as of 2025, figuring out how it works)
 - Member of Node.js Diagnostics Working Group
 - Created npm-audit-resolver, working on getting package managers to support resolutions file
   - Member of OpenJS Foundation's Package Vulnerability Management & Reporting Collaboration Space